A Renormalization Group Analysis of the Ising Model Coupled to Causal Dynamical Triangulations: Fixed Points Analysis

 Alongside isolated fixed point solutions, beta-function equations in the $(g_4^{(1)},g_4^{(4)}, g_4^{(5)})$ subspace admit lines of solutions such that each point on the line is a fixed point.
 We present them in Table \ref{tab:segment}.

 The solutions in the extended parameter space are obtained by crossing entries of Table \ref{tab:segment} with the ones in Table \ref{tab:g2g3}.
 It is worth noting that fixed points of type B and C from table \ref{tab:g1g4g5} can be obtained as particular points of the segments R and S respectively, with $g_4^{*(4)}=0$.
 It follows that solutions of type B and C sit on the segments.
 These include the pure CDT solutions 1B (\ref{eq:pureCDT1}) and 1C (\ref{eq:pureCDT2}), which sit on segments 1R and 1S respectively.

-We present the critical exponents for these solutions in Appendix \ref{app:Crit}, Table \ref{tab:degeneracysegment}.
-We note that every point on the same segment is characterized by the same critical exponents, i.e. critical exponents do not depend on $g_4^{*(4)}$.
-It follows that critical exponents for a given R or S segment are the same as the corresponding B and C fixed points.
-In particular, all solutions have exactly one marginal direction in the top-left block of the Hessian matrix (corresponding to fourth-order interactions).
-This is interpreted as the direction of RG flow along the segment.
-Since the critical exponents for R and S solutions are the same as those for the corresponding B and C solutions, the preceding analysis applies.
-In particular, solutions 4R and 4S present 3 relevant directions, and are thus suitable to represent the Ising CFT.
+We show, in Figure \ref{fig:phase145}, the projection of the phase space (restricted to the $(g_4^{*(i)}, 0)$ condition) to the $(g_4^{(1)}, g_4^{(4)}, g_4^{(5)})$ subspace, which includes critical points from Table \ref{tab:g1g4g5} and critical segments from Table \ref{tab:segment}.